I'm not concerned with your liking or disliking me - all I ask is that you respect me as a human being.”

-Coleman over 5 years ago from San Francisco
+Coleman almost 6 years ago from San Francisco

 Wow!!
 All of these are incredible.
 I want this one as my computer background!

-Steve S. over 5 years ago from Hackettstown, New Jersey USA
+Steve S. almost 6 years ago from Hackettstown, New Jersey USA

 A true American hero who fought prejudice with class and a head held high.
 I love that you added Jackie to the list!

-Steve S. over 5 years ago from Omaha, NE
+Steve S. almost 6 years ago from Omaha, NE

-Emma S. over 5 years ago from Utah
+Emma S. almost 6 years ago from Utah

 What an amazing story... he was the first African-American to play major league baseball and I think he would be proud of how far our country has come today.
 His story is inspirational...

-V almost 6 years ago from Salt Lake City, Utah
+V about 6 years ago from Salt Lake City, Utah